Harald V: Marriage

 Harald married Sonja Haraldsen at Oslo Domkirke in Oslo on 29 August 1968.
 The pair had dated for nine years, but Olav was reluctant to allow his son to marry a commoner.
-Olav only relented when Harald told his father that if he was not allowed to marry Sonja he would not marry at all.
-This would have ended the reign of his family and the Norwegian monarchy, as Harald was the sole heir to the throne.
-The couple had two children, Princess Märtha Louise and Crown Prince Haakon, heir apparent to the Norwegian throne.
+He relented only when Harald told his father that if he was not allowed to marry Sonja he would not marry at all.
+The couple had two children, Princess Märtha Louise (born 1971) and Haakon (born 1973).

 Reign

 On the death of his father on 17 January 1991, Harald succeeded to the Norwegian throne.
 He became the first Norwegian-born monarch since Olav IV died in 1387, a gap of 604 years.
-Harald is the sixth King of Norway to bear that name, and the first in 855 years.
-The five other kings who have borne the name are Harald Fairhair, Harald Greycloak, Harald Bluetooth, Harald Hardrada, and Harald Gille.
-Harald Bluetooth is usually not given a number in the Norwegian list of kings, therefore Harald is 'only' numbered as Harald V. King Harald made the decision to use his grandfather and father's royal motto, "Alt for Norge".
-The King also chose to continue the tradition of royal benediction, a tradition that had been introduced with his father, and was consecrated together with Queen Sonja in the Nidaros Cathedral on 23 June 1991.
+Harald was the sixth King of Norway to bear that name, and the first in 855 years.
+The five earlier kings were Harald Fairhair, Harald Greycloak, Harald Bluetooth, Harald Hardrada, and Harald Gille.
+Harald Bluetooth is usually not given a number in the list of Norwegian monarchs, so Harald was numbered as Harald V. He chose to use his grandfather and father's royal motto, "Alt for Norge".
+He also chose to continue the tradition of royal benediction, introduced with his father, and was consecrated with Queen Sonja in the Nidaros Cathedral on 23 June 1991.

-The reign of King Harald has been marked by modernization and reform for the Norwegian Royal family.
-The King has cooperated closely with Queen Sonja and the Crown Prince in making the royal household more open to the Norwegian public and the Norwegian media.
-King Harald's decision to accept two more commoners into the royal family, Crown Princess Mette-Marit and Ari Behn, has been interpreted as a sign of modernization and adjustment.
-Under King Harald and Queen Sonja's leadership, comprehensive renovation projects on the Bygdøy Royal Estate, the Royal Palace, the royal stables and Oscarshall have also taken place.
-The latter three have also been opened to the public and tourists.
-Together with Queen Sonja, the king has also for decades attempted to establish a palace museum in Oslo.
+Harald's reign was marked by modernisation and reform for the Norwegian Royal family.
+The King cooperated closely with Queen Sonja and Haakon in making the royal household more open to the Norwegian public and the Norwegian media.
+Harald's decision to accept two more commoners into the royal family, Mette-Marit Tjessem Høiby and Ari Behn, was interpreted as a sign of modernisation and adjustment.
+Under Harald and Sonja's leadership, comprehensive renovation projects took place at the Bygdøy Royal Estate, the Royal Palace, the royal stables, and Oscarshall.
+The latter three were also opened to the public.
+Together with Queen Sonja, the king for decades attempted to establish a palace museum in Oslo.